typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

 Class functions don't preserve the class scope when passed as standalone variables.

+If you think it is intended, you can try to add `this: void` as the first function parameter or use arrow function instead.

 ## Rule Details

 Examples of **incorrect** code for this rule